shyamrana123/A-B-testing/README.md

 Both groups navigated through an identical process sequence: an initial page, three subsequent steps, and finally, a confirmation page signaling process completion.

-# Goal
+## Goal

--Whether the new design leads to a better user experience -Whehter the new design leads to a higher process completion rate
+-To find whether the new design leads to a higher process completion rate.

+-To find whether the new design leads to a better user experience.

 ## Data Overview
 We have the following datasets:
 - Client Profiles: Demographics like age, gender, and account details.
-- Client Roster: List indicating which clients were the part of the experiment and whether they belonged to the test group or the control group.
+- Client Roster: List indicating which clients belonged to the test group or the control group.
 - Client Activity: A detailed trace of client interactions online.